RachWalm/spelling-game/README.md

 The site can be accessed by this [link](https://rachwalm.github.io/spelling-game/).

 ## How to play
-Once you start the game it will provide you with an image, description and boxes to spell out the word that is required.
-There will be one box for each letter and the focus will start on the first letter.
+Once you start the game it will provide you with an image, description and boxes to fill out to spell out the word that is required.
+There will be one box for each letter and the focus will start on the first letter required.
 As each letter is typed if you have the correct letter for spelling the word it will go blue and move you to the next box.
 Otherwise, the letter will go red and you will have to keep trying till you get the correct letter / skip the word or quit.
 As score will increment with each correct letter entered.
 When you have completed the word it will provide you with an new image and description for a new word.
+Till you have completed all the words or quit.

 ## User Experience